Data Storm

 March 7, 2181.
 The storm that preceded — or caused — the Sector 12 Blackout.

 Three Grid junctions failed simultaneously.
 Forty-seven people suffocated within six hours.
 The district stayed dark for six weeks.
-Whether the storm triggered the junction failures or the junction failures triggered the storm remains debated — the feedback loop between electromagnetic disruption and Grid instability makes cause and effect difficult to separate.
+Whether the storm triggered the junction failures or the junction failures triggered the storm remains debated — the feedback loop between electromagnetic disruption and Grid instability makes cause and effect impossible to separate.

-What is not debated: a single Lamplighter named Yara Osei fixed it in eleven minutes, after six weeks of corporate engineering failure.
+A single Lamplighter named Yara Osei fixed it in eleven minutes, after six weeks of corporate engineering failure.

 The Sector 12 storm remains the benchmark against which all forecasting models are calibrated.
 Pencil-47's 87% accuracy rate exists because of what happened when nobody saw March 7 coming.